numpy/numpydoc/doc/install.rst

   duplication across the documentation.
 Defaults to ``[\w-]+``. numpydoc_edit_link : bool
-  .. deprecated: edit your HTML template instead
+  .. deprecated:: edit your HTML template instead

   Whether to insert an edit link after docstrings.